skordal/potato/example/README.md

 Add a block RAM to use as instruction ROM using the Block Memory Generator.
 Choose "Single Port ROM" as memory type, name it "instruction_rom" and set port A width to 32 bits and port A depth to 2048.
-Initialize it with your application binary and, optionally, fill the remaining memory locations with 0x00000013 (no-operation opcode).
+Initialize it with your application binary.
+Ensure that the "Primitives Output Register" checkbox is not checked.

 ### Test it!

-Now you can test it and hopefully it works :-)
+Now you can test it and hopefully it works.
+This design can be used as a basis for your own designs or just to evaluate the processor.